bcnmy/docs/docs/dashboard/organization.md

 ## Changing User Roles

-Adjusting the roles a of existing team members is a critical part of managing your organization's operations efficiently.
+Adjusting the roles of existing team members is a critical part of managing your organization's operations efficiently.
 Whether you need to upgrade a team member's access due to a change in responsibilities or downgrade access as part of a security protocol, our system provides a straightforward process for modifying user roles.

 Steps to Change User Role: